exploit-org/tkeeper/docs/CONFIG.md

 - `peers` define the list of participants (other nodes) in the threshold signing protocol.
 - Each peer entry must include:
-    - `id`: unique index ≥ 1 assigned during key initialization (Shamir share index)
+    - `id`: unique index ≥ 1 assigned during key initialization (Shamir share index).
-    - `public-url`: the HTTP endpoint where this peer is reachable
+    - `public-url`: the HTTP endpoint where this peer is reachable.

 > Detailed peer setup is covered in the key generation section.